StarKRE22/Atomic/Docs/Elements/Functions/ExtensionsCollections.md

-# 🧩 Function Extensions
+# 🧩 Collections Function Extensions

-Provides utility methods for adding and removing [functions](IFunctions.md) to collections.
+Provide utility methods for adding and removing [functions](IFunctions.md) to collections.

 ---